 However, if you were to write down “I will study every day after school with my study guide until I get 100% on our midterm exam”, then it would be possible for you to know how well you are doing because you could record the date when you completed the assignment and markdown your grade when it is marked.

-This means that your goals should be something that you can work towards achieving given all of the resources and support available to you.
+This means that your goals should be something that you can actually achieve, given all of the resources and support available to you.
 For example, if there is no way for you to get into a nursing program right now because it requires an advanced degree, then working towards becoming a nurse right now would not be very realistic.
+You don’t want to set yourself up for failure by picking a goal you can’t hope to accomplish because of something out of your control.

 This just means that your goal has some definitive deadline by which it must be completed.
 Otherwise, when will the plan be attained?
 A good example would be “I will study every day after school with my study guide until I get 100% on our midterm exam.”